khalid32/How-well-do-you-know-nodeJS/README.md

 - [39.
 What does the `--inspect` argument do for the node command](https://github.com/khalid32/How-well-do-you-know-nodeJS#39-what-does-the---inspect-argument-do-for-the-node-command)
 - [40.
 When working with streams, when do you use the pipe function and when do you use events?
 Can those two methods be combined?](https://github.com/khalid32/How-well-do-you-know-nodeJS#40-when-working-with-streams-when-do-you-use-the-pipe-function-and-when-do-you-use-events-can-those-two-methods-be-combined)

+###### MORE QUESTIONS...
+- [41.
+What is the relationship between Node.js and V8?
+Can Node work without V8?]
+- [42.
+Can different versions of the same package be used in the same application?]
+- [43.
+What Node module is implemented by most other Node modules?]
+- [44.
+What is process.argv?
+What type of data does it hold?]
+- [45.
+What are some of the built-in dot commands that you can use in Node’s REPL?]

 ### 1. How come when you declare a global variable in any Node.js file it’s not really global to all modules?
 A module's code is wrapped by a function wrapper that looks like the following